Toward diagnosing neutrino non-unitarity through CP phase correlations: SM - UV phase correlations: Now and the next step

 \section{$\nu$SM - UV phase correlations: Now and the next step}

-To extract the physical phase correlation, we must first determine the way how the UV effect is parametrized.
+To discuss the $\nu$SM - UV phase correlations in an unambiguous way, we must first decide the way how the UV effect is parametrized.
 We use so called the $\alpha$ parametrization~\cite{Escrihuela:2015wra} in which the non-unitary flavor mixing matrix $N$ is defined by multiplication of the $\alpha$ matrix to the usual unitary $\nu$SM mixing matrix $U \equiv U_{\text{ MNS}}$~\cite{Maki:1962mu} in the Particle Data Group (PDG) convention~\cite{Zyla:2020zbs}~(see eq.~\eqref{MNS-PDG}) as

 The $\alpha$ parametrization originates in refs.~\cite{Okubo:1961jc,Schechter:1980gr}.
 The $\alpha$ matrix has nine degrees of freedom due to the three real diagonal and the three complex off-diagonal entries.